leejincha/leejincha/README.md

 - 📧 How to reach me: leejincha@gmail.com

 💼 any freelance work? do reach, email :)
-💬 ask me about anything, i am happy to help;
+💬 ask me about anything, i am happy to help
-languages and tools: